JureSeselj/kiteboarding-club/README.md

 * Form to directly contact the club.

 ## User Stories
-* As a user, I want to know that the school is well established.
+* As a user, I want to know that the club is well established.
 * As a user, I want the website to give me information about what is involved in kiteboarding and paddle boarding.
 * As a user, I want to be able to easily contact the club.
 * As a user, I want to be able to make contact with the club via several different methods, i.e. social media.